victoriacity/victoriacity.github.io/portfolio.md

 * [Cities: Skylines official BiliBili channel (Chinese)](https://space.bilibili.com/390890336/)

 ![05](/portfolio/05.jpg)

+**Disclaimer: Collaboration between Cities: Skylines creators with Paradox Interactive does not involve any employment relationship.
+The collaboration is manifested by allowing for early access to beta game content and publishing non-commercial purpose Cities: Skylines videos on the game's official channels.*

 ## Posters
 I treat my posters presented at academic conferences as works of graphics design as well.
 Compared with figures in research articles, poster needs to be more visually efficient in the use of graphical schemes and illustrations because of the dense environment of poster sessions, both in-person and virtual.